 Grand Canyon to waive entrance fees during National Park Week

-GRAND CANYON, Ariz. - The National Park Service (NPS) will be celebrating National Park Week in Grand Canyon National Park by waiving entrance fees Saturday through April 25.
+GRAND CANYON, Ariz. - Grand Canyon National Park will be joining national park units across the country in celebrating National Park Week by waiving entrance fees April 16 - 24.

 Park visitors are reminded that the fee-free designation applies to entrance fees only and does not affect fees for camping, reservations, tours or use of concessions.
 Park entrance stations will have Interagency Senior and Annual Passes available for those who wish to purchase them.

 During National Park Week, park visitors are encouraged to watch for special offers on tours, food and souvenirs provided by park concessioners.
-Some of these are already listed at www.parkpartners.org/Special-Offers-for-2010.html.
+Grand Canyon concessioner Xanterra South Rim L.L.C. has coupons available on their web site www.grandcanyonlodges.com for discounts in their retail outlets and buy-one-get-one-free deals on West Rim Sunset Tours.

-In addition, the NPS, Grand Canyon Association, and concessioners Xanterra South Rim, L.L.C. and Delaware North Parks and Resorts will be celebrating the 40th anniversary of Earth Day on Thursday, April 22.
-There will be family friendly games, displays, information, scavenger hunts, food tastings and more at the South Rim's Market Plaza.
-Everyone is encouraged to stop by between the hours of 10:00 a.m. and 2:00 p.m. to join in the fun and to learn more about the greening of Grand Canyon.
+As part of their National Parks Week activities, the National Park Service (NPS), Grand Canyon Association, and concessioners Xanterra South Rim, L.L.C. and Delaware North Parks and Resorts will be celebrating Earth Day on Friday, April 22.
+The celebration will include family friendly games, sustainable cuisine, displays, a tire pressure station and much more, all at the South Rim's Market Plaza.
+Everyone is encouraged to join the fun between 10 a.m.-2 p.m. and learn more about the greening of Grand Canyon.

 Click Below to: